 Although it may be used for storage most of the year, it doesn’t have to require hours to get it ready each time you have visitors.
 Today, I’ll show you how to get your guest room organized so it’s ready to be used anytime, leaving you with a simple spruce up before your guests arrive.

 Here’s a thought to keep in mind when you’re planning out your guest room: think “hotel room.”
 It might help paint the picture of what this space should include in order to make your guests feel at home and to avoid frequent requests.
 (It’s a win-win!)

 Here are 10 essential guest room items to ensure it’s visitor-ready:

 1. Extra towels, blankets and pillows

 Everyone has different needs.
 Some people like separate face towels and body towels.
 Some people are always cold.
 Others are forever warm.
-Keeping these extras on hand ensures comfort, no matter what your likes or dislikes.
+Keeping these extras on hand ensures comfort, no matter what the likes or dislikes may be.
 If you don’t have storage for these items in closets or cabinets, roll them up and place them in baskets on the bed or floor.

 Don’t leave your guests wondering where to put those baggage stickers, airline ticket stubs or potato chip wrappers after their travels.
 Avoid clutter buildup in your room (and in their pockets) with this simple must-have.

 Yes, most people may have a cell phone, but having a clock on hand is gracious and appreciated!
 Let your guests turn their cell phones off and use the alarm on their bedside table.
 And they may simply want to know the time throughout the day without grabbing for their phone.
 Just as watches are very much back in vogue, a working clock should be in every room, as phone fatigue is a very real thing!